wihl/Timberwolf/README.md

 # Welcome to Timberwolf

-Timberwolf is an open-source, command-line service to aid in importing emails from Microsoft Exchange into Apache HBase.
-It will locate all emails within an exchange instance which it has access to and upload them into HBase.
-By keeping track of when it was last run, Timberwolf can periodically update HBase with new messages.
+Timberwolf is an open-source, command-line program for importing emails from Microsoft Exchange into Apache HBase.
+It will locate all emails within an Exchange instance which it has access to and import them into HBase.
+By keeping track of when it was last run, Timberwolf can incrementally update HBase with new messages.

 ## Compiling Timberwolf